Protecting Your Site from Content Theft

 Ask the Search Engines to Remove the Content from the Index

 Search engines hate scraped content almost as much as rightful owners do.
 Not only does it clutter up the index, but it requires the engine to find the original, authoritative source.
 The search engines have provided webmasters with a way to report scraped content and will possibly remove the naughty pages from their index.
 As explained in Lisa’s post on copyright protection, this process is based on the Digital Millennium Copyright Act.
-Google, Yahoo and Live Search have all made DMCA reporting available.
+Google, Yahoo, and Bing have all made DMCA reporting available.

 Ask the ISP to Shut the Site Down